 Unsubscribing is not bad

-Some may think letting the subscribers unsubscribe is a bad idea, except it’s not.
+Some may think letting the subscribers unsubscribe is a bad idea, but it’s not.
 Your email list may get a little bit smaller, but it’s good to have subscribers who actually are interested in your updates.

 The unsubscribe rate is not something you should be worried about.
 Providing subscribers the option to unsubscribe is beneficial for many reasons.

 This can result in your emails being marked as spam.
 Your sender’s reputation will be ruined as expected.
-So it’s never late to include the option to unsubscribe in your emails.
+So it’s never too late to include the option to unsubscribe in your emails.

 Alternative Contact Methods